dotnetjunkie/blog/content/posts/di-anti-pattern-multiple-constructors.md

 When we view the constructor as the definition of the required dependencies, what does it mean to have multiple constructors?
 In that situation the type has multiple definitions of what it requires, which is awkward to say the least.
 Violating the one-constructor convention leads to ambiguity; ambiguity leads to maintainability issues.

 This alone should be reason enough to have a single constructor, but DI containers increase this ambiguity even more, by each having their own unique way of selecting the most appropriate constructor.
-These libraries analyze the constructor and automatically inject the dependencies into them; a process called auto-wiring.
+These libraries analyze the constructor and automatically inject the dependencies into them—a process called auto-wiring.

 DI Container constructor resolution can be divided into three groups: